 |GOES-10||SeaSpace||2007-12-06||2007-12-11||GOES-west data are used occasionally to fill gaps in GOES-east coverage|

 Each image consists of 640 lines of 350 pixels.
 The pixel size is 1km for the visible channel images and 4km for the infrared channels.
-The longitudes and latitudes of each pixel are always the same and are stored in separate files sgpgoes8irlat-longX1.00.hdf (IR channels, large area on map) and sgpgoes8vislat-longX1.00.hdf (Visible channel, small area on map)
+The longitudes and latitudes of each pixel are always the same and prior to 2015-10-01 they were stored in separate files sgpgoes8irlat-longX1.00.hdf (IR channels, large area on map) and sgpgoes8vislat-longX1.00.hdf (Visible channel, small area on map)

 The areas covered are 33.66oN to 39.45oN, 99.43oW to 95.43oW for the visible channel images (small rectangle on the map), and 24.33oN to 47.26oN, 105.31oW to 89.65oW for the infrared channel images (large red rectangle on the map).

 For GOES-9 the data are only archived during the time that it was replacing the Japanese Geostationary Satellites over the Western Pacific to provide coverage over the TWP from 30oS to 30oN, 90oE to 200oE.

 For the GOES-9 data files the latitudes and longitudes of each pixel are included in every data-file.

 - Q: The SGP projection is listed as mercator with center lat 36.605 N and center lon 97.485 W— does this mean a traditional north–south mercator with coordinate origins at these center values, or is it an oblique mercator?

 The HDF files at the archive are using regular (equatorial) Mercator